News

 Joint Statement on Emergency Room Coverage at Stanton Territorial Hospital

-The College and Association of Nurses of the Northwest Territories and Nunavut (CANNN), alongside the Northwest Territories Medical Association (NWTMA) and the Union of Northern Workers (UNW), have released a joint statement emphasizing the urgent need for 24/7 in-person emergency physician coverage at Stanton Territorial Hospital.
-The current reliance on 12-hour shifts and an untested
+The College of Nurses of the Northwest Territories and Nunavut (CANNN), alongside the Northwest Territories Medical Association (NWTMA) and the Union of Northern Workers (UNW), have released a joint statement emphasizing the urgent need for 24/7 in-person emergency physician coverage at Stanton Territorial Hospital.
+The current reliance on 12-hour shifts and an untested virtual ER

 Read More